BAM-PFA/pymm/readme.md

 # pymediamicroservices

 This is a Work In Progress Python 3 port of [mediamicroservices](https://github.com/mediamicroservices/mm).
 A lot has been changed to be less institutionally specific.
-Tested only on Mac (El Capitan and Sierra), seems likely to work on Linux....
+Tested on Mac (El Capitan and Sierra), and a bit on Ubuntu 16.04....

 The rationale is basically trying to make it easier for us to track issues with `mm` that are really hard to follow in `bash` especially since so much of the CUNY-TV code is not relevant to our workflows.